bmike2047/codewiki/README.md

 ## CodeWiki
 CodeWiki it's a simple wiki that supports syntax highlighted code

-#### Environment requirements
+### Environment requirements
 - CentOS 6.9
 - ruby 2.5.3
 - rails 5.2.1
 - postgresql-9.6
 - Firefox 45+

-#### Environment setup
+### Environment setup
-It is not required that you follow this setup, as long as you have all the software versions from above, installed on your own environment.
+It is not required that you follow this setup, as long as you have all the software versions from above, installed on your own environment.<br/>
 You can skip directly to Environment configuration
-##### Installing ruby on CentOS 6 using RVM (as root user)
+##### Installing ruby on CentOS 6 using RVM
+As root user execute the followng commands
 ```bash
 sudo yum update
 sudo yum install curl